Discover French initiatives committed to a better world at our first Pitch and Give event - March 30th New York

 The bells are being restored to their proper home.
 The wooden belfry in the north tower, which suffered significant damage during the fire, is being repaired.

+This vital structure supports the bells and their vibrations, and its restoration is crucial for preserving the cathedral’s iconic sound.
 In late May, the cross atop the choir’s roof was reinstalled, marking a poignant moment in the restoration.
 This monumental cross, weighing 1.5 tons and standing 12 meters tall, was the only element of the choir’s roof to survive the flames.

 Celebrating Craftmanship and Heritage